 Four hours.
-Prerequisites: BIO 209, BIO 210, BIO 227, PSY 209.
+Prerequisites: BIO 209, BIO 210, BIO 227, PSY 209 and nursing majors only.
 Students are introduced to the scientific basis for nursing practice and the safe care of patients with diverse needs.
 Nursing skills are simulated and practiced in the clinical skills laboratory prior to performing in the clinical setting.
 Emphasis is on the promotion of the health, function and wellness of individuals, families and groups across the lifespan.